-Licensed Clinical Social Worker, Counselor
+Licensed Clinical Social Worker, Clinical Manager & Counselor

 “It is when we take care of our mind and body that we are able to enjoy true happiness.”

 At Next Step Counseling, Sandra strives to create a warm and welcoming environment for clients and believes that therapy increases awareness about the impact we have on our own well-being and happiness.
-Her relationship with her client’s is most important to Sandra and she values honest feedback.
+Her relationship with her clients is most important to Sandra and she values honest feedback.

 Sandra is a genuine and kind person who enjoys listening and helping clients become the best version of themselves.
-Her strength lines in being able to provide direct feedback but with warmth and kindness.
+Her strength lies in being able to provide direct feedback but with warmth and kindness.

 Sandra received a Bachelors of Science in Psychology from the University of Illinois at Urbana Champaign in 2011 and a Masters Degree in Social Work with a concentration in mental health from the University of Illinois at Urbana Champaign in 2014.
 Collectively, through her experience working for non-profits and in private practice, Sandra has highly developed clinical skills to support clients working through depression, anxiety, trauma, PTSD, relationship struggles, and eating disorders.
 Sandra is also experienced working with the LGBTQ community — especially relationships, domestic violence concerns, or those questioning their sexual identity.